seriousManual/node-piglow/README.md

 myInterface.ring_0 = 255;
 ```

-This way the module can be used in a non raspi environment for development or with a testing moch for unit tests.
+This way the module can be used in a non raspi environment for development or with a testing mock for unit tests.
 To implement your own mocks follow this interface:
 ```
 function PiGlowMock() {}